Dok’s Shop – Traitor Solar Auxilia

 Dymov soon proved otherwise as he seemed energised by the appointment.
 He augmented the existing staff with a number of companions from his EFLC days and tirelessly worked to bend the First Army (already a highly decorated unit) into a new image.

 Learning from his time amongst the Luna Wolves, Dymov saw the advantages of aggressive assaults aimed at cutting off the enemy’s head before it could meaningfully respond.
 Without any Astartes in the Expeditionary Fleet to fulfil this role, Dymov wanted the First Army to take on such actions.
-He relied on Veletaris Storm cohorts, regiments of Hellrazers and fire battalions of Oyzians as the core of his army and spent months in simulated combat to hone their talents.
+He relied on Veletaris Storm cohorts, the Mansuurian Dragoons, regiments of Hellrazers and fire battalions of Oyzians as the core of his army and spent months in simulated combat to hone their talents.

 The First War Dymov’s first test came in 999.M30 on Yrenzalore, a world that had rejected compliance in brutal fashion, beheading the Imperial Envoys and sending the heads back to the fleet.
 Retaliation was required and Octavian ordered the First Army to form the initial wave.
 Expecting a long siege, the Yrenzalore confederacy had reinforced the lower levels of its hives, planning for a ground assault.
 Instead, thousands of Arvus Lighters swarmed the city whilst Tross Heavy Landers dropped heavier armour once the upper hiveport was secured.
 This allowed Veletaris sections from the 1212th Cohort to spearhead an assault to the governor’s palace.